alexvanzyl/blog/content/posts/2020-05-19-fastapi-simple-application-structure-from-scratch.md

 from . import actions, models, schemas from .db import SessionLocal, engine

-# Create all tables in database.
+# Create all tables in the database.
 # Comment this out if you using migrations.
 models.Base.metadata.create_all(bind=engine)